ZcashFoundation/ZcashFoundation/grants/2017-Q4/Zcash-Foundation-grants-2017-Q4-recommendations.md

 * Balance of solid vs. high-risk-high-gain
 * Multiple proposals from same submitter

 The committee's internal discussion occurred in a private shared document, where every committee member could review and score every proposal (except for two cases of conflict of interest, [#5](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues/5) and [#24](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues/24)).
 Every proposal was received and scored by at least 3 committee members.
-In the mean while, one proposal ([#5](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues/5)) was funded by an external donation, and thus withdrawn.
+In the meanwhile, one proposal ([#5](https://github.com/ZcashFoundation/GrantProposals-2017Q4/issues/5)) was funded by an external donation, and thus withdrawn.

 On October 21th 2017, the committee conducted a videoconference meeting to discuss all proposals, and reached tentative conclusions; lingering questions on a few proposals were discussed over a few more days.